(click to scroll)

 - the rights of individuals to access their personal information

 You have the right to make a complaint.
-If you have a complaint or grievance, you can raise and resolve it using the procedure outlined in the Participant Handbook.
+If you have a complaint or grievance, you can raise and resolve it using the procedure outlined in our complaints handling policy.
 During this process, you are entitled to a representative of your choice and will not be disadvantaged by lodging a complaint.

 In line with the procedures outlined in the NDIS Price Guide, in the event, a participant cancels on short notice or is a no-show Out Doors Inc. reserves the right to charge the full cost of the confirmed activity.